 A math refresher on Algebra, Part 1.

 Easier techniques for solving an equation for a certain variable.
 What are variables, how to use them, what they represent.
-Get the chapter and sample problems that go with this video:
+Be sure to get your free worksheet that goes with this video!

 Hi there, Doc Bateman here.
 Before we get started in physics, we need to spend a little time making sure that everyone is up to speed on Algebra.
 In this lesson, I will take you through a review of the basics and teach you a new and easier way.
 I want you to be able to solve equations without having to think too much about it.
 If you get value from my videos, please like and subscribe below.
 Then you’ll get a notification when I publish new videos.
 And please, share them with a friend.
 Leave me questions in the comments below.
 Let’s get started.